JAruliah/chat-app/README.md

 ## Description

 Project is made using nodejs, express, socket.io, react and typescript.
 Users will be able to join chat rooms with a unique username chosen by the user.
-In the chat application, a list of active user will be displayed and each message will have the author of the message and the time it was sent.
+There are three chat rooms users can join.
+In the chat room, a list of active users will be displayed and each message will have the author of the message and the time it was sent.
+This is all done in real time.

 ## Getting Started